Skip to Main Content

 Source: David Nield.
 “How ChatGPT and Other LLMs Work—and Where They Could Go Next.”
 Wired, April 30, 2023. https://www.wired.com/story/how-chatgpt-works-large-language-model/

-Importantly, ChatGPT is not a search engine.
-Whereas a search engine like Google will seek out existing text to answer your query, ChatGPT or other LLMs generate brand new text based on the probability of what it determines would be the most plausible response based on the text that was fed into its programming.
-However, efforts to combine generative AI LLMs with search tools are already appearing and research in this area is accelerating.
+Just two years ago, it was easy to state that ChatGPT is not a search engine.
+Traditionally, a search engine like Google would seek out existing texts (in the form of webpages) and return them as a set of results, and LLM-enabled chatbots, like Claude and ChatGPT, would generate brand new text based on the probability of what is the most plausible response.
+Increasingly however, companies like Microsoft and Google are expending enormous effort to combine generative AI LLMs with search engines.
+You can already see this in the results that a Google search provides.
 Chapman University makes Microsoft's Copilot available to all students.
-Copilot adds the capabilities of the GPT-4 LLM to Microsoft's existing search engine Bing.
-Another example of integrating search capabilities with an LLM is the research-oriented tool Perplexity.
-Finally, on July 25, 2024, OpenAI--the company behind ChatGPT--announced SearchGPT, its first tool aimed squarely the search engine market.
+Copilot adds the capabilities of an LLM (currently OpenAI's GPT-4o and GPT-4.1 models) to Microsoft's existing search engine Bing.
+Another example of integrating search capabilities with an LLM is the research-oriented tool Perplexity

-Now that you have some foundation to understand what ChatGPT (or other LLMs) are capable of, you're probably wondering how you can use it.
+Now that you have some foundation to understand what LLMs and generative AI are capable of, you're probably wondering how you can use these tools.
 Read on in the next page.

-What are some ethical ways a student can use ChatGPT (or other generative AI)?
+What are some ethical ways college students can use generative AI tools, including

 • Generate ideas to get started with research or creative pursuits